AbolfaZlRezaEe/NMock/README.md

 ## :bookmark_tabs: Tips that help you...

-for using this application, we have some tips that maybe can help you:
+for developing this application, we have some tips that maybe can help you:

 - Unfortunately, we can't show our **Neshan Map SDK** license to you in the application. so if you want to develop this application, you can send your information to Abolfazlrezaei.of@gmail.com.